scottishgovernment/resources.mygov.scot/_additional/digital-first-standard.md

 ### Data Hosting and Data Centres

 Adopt cloud computing or virtualisation as the preferred approaches to the delivery of data hosting for the service.

+### Sponsor Acceptance

+Test the service from beginning to end with the minister responsible for it.